-- 12.40 Sustainability of the design, materials and layout of the development is critical.
+12.40 Nottingham is aiming to be the first Carbon Neutral City by 2028.
+Therefore, sustainability of the design, materials and layout of the development is critical.
 Proposals should maximise opportunities to incorporate Sustainable Drainage Systems, green roofs and walls, the use of recycled materials and orientation to optimise solar gain whilst recognising the desire to front onto the River.
-All new dwellings will be expected to meet the Government's higher National Housing Standard for water consumption, in line with Core Strategy Policy 1. - 12.41 A sustainable approach to building design will be supported incorporating a 'fabric first' approach to reducing the use of energy.
+All new dwellings will be expected to meet the Government's higher National Housing Standard for water consumption, in line with Core Strategy Policy 1.

+- 12.41 A sustainable approach to building design will be supported incorporating a 'fabric first' approach to reducing the use of energy.
 Features such as rainwater capture and water recycling should be employed.
-Design which incorporates energy generation, for instance through the use of photovoltaic cells should be used when technically feasible.

-12.42 Opportunities for energy creation and storage should be embraced.
+Design which incorporates energy generation, for instance through the use of photovoltaic cells should be used when technically feasible. - 12.42 Opportunities for community energy schemes, energy creation and storage should be embraced.
 The Trent Basin development within Waterside is an innovative housing scheme leading the way in design, energy and sustainability.
 The first two phases of Trent Basin will also be the site of one of the UK's first community energy networks.
 With input from a large consortium, Blueprint will be installing solar photovoltaic panels across the entire development which will feed into the largest community energy battery in Europe.
 Energy stored will be distributed directly to Trent Basin residents to provide them with cheaper, cleaner energy.
 With a focus on low energy living and high energy performance levels, this development is an exemplar for future development in Waterside.
 It provides a development indicative of the progress the City Council is looking to make; sustainable, green and forward thinking.